lawlermj1/OpenApiNDIS/README.md

 ## Usage

    Just compile the hs files.
-   ndis.swagger.json is the input files.
+   ndis.swagger.json is the input file.
    It produces multiple csv files for each OpenAPI type.